-D-Tagatose is an epimer Of D-fructose and is produced from D-galactose by isomerisation under alkaline conditions in the presence of calcium.
+D-Tagatose is an epimer of D-fructose and is produced from D-galactose by isomerisation under alkaline conditions in the presence of calcium.
 It is used as a sweetener, texturiser, stabilizer, humectant and formulation aid.
-D-Tagatose has not been evaluated previously by the Committee.
+The Committee had not previously evaluated D-tagatose.